 First of all – almost 20% of the web runs on WordPress.
 That, by itself, is a major reason why you might hear about issues with WordPress more frequently than other CMS.

-We at AOR are professional WordPress developers and, in the many years we’ve been developing with WordPress, we’ve never had a security issue on any WordPress site that we’ve made.
+Our professional WordPress developers have been developing with WordPress for years, and we’ve never had a security issue on any WordPress site that we’ve made.

 How Does AOR Keep WordPress secure?

 Hosting & Automatic Backups

 Many WordPress site owners run into trouble because they’ll put their site on a cheap shared hosting environment with no WordPress specific features, support, or security.